 Finite interlayer hopping $t_{FS}$ causes hybridization between superconducting and ferromagnetic branches, yielding a Zeeman splitting of the superconducting branches that is determined by the relative alignment of the superconducting and ferromagnetic spectral branches.
 Neglecting $t_{FS}$, the ferromagnetic branch follows $\xi_{F_{1,2}}^\sigma = t_F \zeta - \mu_{F_{1,2}} + \sigma h$ [see Eqs.~(\ref{eq:matrix_hamiltonian}) and (\ref{dispersion_F})], implying that the relative alignment between ferromagnetic ($F_{1,2}$) and superconducting branches is governed by the on-site energy $\mu_{F_{1,2}}$.

 The spin splitting of superconducting branches can be quantified by the effective exchange field $h_{eff}$ induced in the S-layer by the ferromagnets.
-Qualitatively, $h_{eff}$ can be approximated as a superposition of contributions from individual ferromagnetic layers, though rigorous calculations account for their mutual influence—generally weak across broad parameter ranges and negligible for qualitative analysis.
+Qualitatively, $h_{eff}$ can be approximated as a superposition of contributions from individual ferromagnetic layers.
+Though rigorous calculations account for their mutual influence, this influence is generally weak across broad parameter ranges and negligible for the qualitative analysis of the standard and inverse SVE.
 In the limit of weak interlayer hopping $t_{FS} \ll |\xi_F^\sigma (\zeta_0)|$, with $\zeta_0$ determined by $\xi_S (\zeta_0)=0$, the effective exchange field induced by a ferromagnet in an S/F heterostructure takes the form \cite{Ianovskaia2024}:

-Maximal spin splitting of superconducting branches occurs when $\xi_{F}^\sigma(\zeta_0) = 0$, i.e., when a superconducting branch crosses a ferromagnetic branch at the Fermi level $\varepsilon=0$ (though Eq.~(\ref{eq:heff}) becomes inaccurate in this regime).
-Furthermore, the splitting changes sign as $\xi_F^\sigma$ changes sign, which occurs when a ferromagnetic branch passes through the superconducting branch upon variation of the corresponding on-site energy.
+Maximal spin splitting of superconducting branches occurs when $\xi_{F}^\sigma(\zeta_0) = 0$, i.e., when a superconducting branch crosses a ferromagnetic branch at the Fermi level $\varepsilon=0$ [though Eq.~(\ref{eq:heff}) becomes inaccurate in this regime].
+Furthermore, the splitting changes sign as $\xi_F^\sigma(\zeta_0)$ changes sign, which occurs when a ferromagnetic branch passes through the superconducting branch upon variation of the corresponding on-site energy.
 This sign reversal underlies the SVE switching observed between points b-d and e-c in Fig.~\ref{fig:TcMu}(a).
 At point b, the $h_{eff}$ contributions from $F_1$ and $F_2$ partially cancel [Fig.~\ref{fig:TcMu}(b)], whereas at point c they add constructively despite {\it unchanged parallel magnetization alignment}.
 An analogous but reversed sequence applies to the antiparallel configuration [Figs.~\ref{fig:TcMu}(d)-(e)].